arminfro/dd-back-up/README.md

 The "run" command will mount the backup filesystem if necessary, perform the backup for each specified device, and finally unmount the filesystem.
 The file will have a name like `2023-06-15_desktop_Micro-Line_10170080910002B1.img`, containing the date, the backup device name, the model and the serial.

-Make sure to exercise caution when specifying the backup devices and the target filesystem/partition and use the `--dry` flag to see what devices would be backed up before running it.
+Make sure to exercise caution when specifying the backup devices and the target filesystem/partition.
+Use the `--dry` flag to see what devices would be backed up before running it.

 License:
 This project is licensed under the MIT license.